-Just as ALEC was involved in model legislation that ramped up incarceration rates, "ALEC has proven expertly capable of devising endless ways to help private corporations benefit from the country's massive prison population."28 An exposé by The Nation in 2011 revealed that ALEC laid the groundwork for "states and corporations to replace unionized workers with prison labor."29 As prison overcrowding increased, ALEC began orchestrating new ways to benefit its members by pushing for the expansion of prison labor industries.
+Just as ALEC was involved in model legislation that ramped up incarceration rates, "ALEC has proven expertly capable of devising endless ways to help private corporations benefit from the country's massive prison population."
+An exposé by The Nation in 2011 revealed that ALEC laid the groundwork for "states and corporations to replace unionized workers with prison labor." by As prison overcrowding increased, ALEC began orchestrating new ways to benefit its members by pushing for the expansion of prison labor industries.
 In Caught, by Marie Gottschalk, we learn that for at least two decades now, "ALEC has been pushing to expand [a small-scale prison labor program known as] PIECP and to make prison industries more attractive to the private sector, especially the organization's large corporate benefactors."
-In fact, in 1995 ALEC introduced its Prison Industries Act which "was modeled on a controversial bill that the Texas legislature had enacted with the help of state representative Ray Allen, who was active with ALEC and also was a lobbyist for the National Correctional Industries Association (NCIA)."30
+In fact, in 1995 ALEC introduced its Prison Industries Act which "was modeled on a controversial bill that the Texas legislature had enacted with the help of state representative Ray Allen, who was active with ALEC and also was a lobbyist for the National Correctional Industries Association (NCIA)."

-As we detail later in the paper, farmers have been encouraged to hire inmates to fill the labor void created by legislative efforts at "immigration reform."
-A 2010 investigation by In These Times uncovered the connection between ALEC and SB 1070, Arizona's so-called Support Our Law Enforcement and Safe Neighborhoods Act which "invite[s] rampant racial profiling against Latinos, Asian-Americans and others presumed to be "foreign" based on how they look or sound,"31 as well as the various "copycat" legislation that followed in other states.
-When SB 1070 was signed into law, ALEC's Public Safety and Elections Task Force included the private prison company CCA (now CoreCivic), the American Bail Coalition, and the National Rifle Association.
-Other model legislation that arose from this task force included the "No Sanctuary Cities for Illegal Immigrants Act," which along with SB 1070 would lead to higher incarceration rates www.alternet.org/story/151732/21st-century_slaves%3A_how_corporations_exploit_prison_labor 27 Alexander, Michelle.
-The New Jim Crow: Mass Incarceration in the Age of Colorblindness.
-New York: New Press, 2010.
-(179-180)
+As we detail later in the paper, farmers have been encouraged to hire incarcerated workers to fill the labor void created by legislative efforts at "immigration reform."
+A 2010 investigation by In These Times uncovered the connection between ALEC and SB 1070, Arizona's so-called Support Our Law Enforcement and Safe Neighborhoods Act which "invite[s] rampant racial profiling against Latinos, Asian-Americans and others century_slaves%3A_how_corporations_exploit_prison_labor